Skip to main content

 Testing Report

 At any time, you may view a summary report of the test execution status.
-Clicking on “Report” the sidebar will display a summary report page, with all tests in the Test Suite listed with the icon indicating the status of each.
+Clicking on “Report” in the sidebar will display a summary report page, with all tests in the Test Suite listed with the icon indicating the status of each.

 Screenshot of test report view